 Aim: To support community hospitals and practitioners and develop a partnership with other health care facilities to enable integrated care to children and adolescents with cancer or blood disorders and their families throughout the province

 Education & Communication: The Network provides education opportunities for physicians and other health care professionals at the BC Cancer Agency Regional Conferences, educational workshops at BC Children's Hospital and at various regional centres.
 If there is an interest for such learning opportunities in your area, please contact Paulina Chen <email@example.com> or tel (604) 875-2345 ext 7435.
-Community based levels of care Chemotherapy Administration Competencies for Community Pediatric Nurses (rev Sept 2014) Family Practice Oncology Network GPO Training Program at BC Cancer Agency
+Community based levels of care (under review) Chemotherapy Administration Competencies for Community Pediatric Nurses (rev Sept 2014) Family Practice Oncology Network GPO Training Program at BC Cancer Agency

 Psychosocial Care: The Network has activated a psychosocial working group to identify existing resources for children and adolescents with cancer or blood disorders and their families in the local communities and to address the gaps in service.